stefanofa/awesome/TOPICS.md

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.

-*   [extension-js/extension.js](https://github.com/extension-js/extension.js) - 🧩 The cross-browser extension framework.
+*   [extension-js/extension.js](https://github.com/extension-js/extension.js) - 🧩 The cross-browser extension framework

 ## playwright-python